Last Updated on by

 Rex Qualis UNO Project Super Starter Kit for Arduino has everything you need to create 25 projects.
 Users can complete different projects with video tutorials, along with the CD and other documents.
 All parts are packed individually and are properly labeled, too, making it easier to identify and organize.
 The kit includes a remote, a joystick module, and three different kinds of a motor.
 However, you might get overwhelmed by the instruction manual, which some users admittedly find confusing.

 SunFounder Project Super Starter Kit is one of the most affordable Arduino starter kits available right now.
-For only $26, you get all the components you need to create 19 different projects.
+For its price, you get all the components you need to create 19 different projects.
 It also comes with a stylish plastic case and free technical support that you can rely on just in case you get stuck on something that the 73-page instruction book cannot explain.

 Bonus: If you want to add more sensors to your Arduino kits, check out the VKmaker T30 45-in-1 Sensors Modules Starter Kit, which focuses on sensor programming.
 It comes in a plastic case with close to four dozen different sensors, including some pretty advanced modules.
 Warning: beginners might find this a bit too difficult.